Boise State vs. San Jose State: Sportsbook promo codes, odds, spread, over/under - January 5

 - Boise State has compiled a 5-7-1 record against the spread this season.

-- A total of eight out of the Broncos' 13 games this season have gone over the point total.
+- So far this season, eight out of the Broncos' 13 games have hit the over.

-- San Jose State has won seven games against the spread this year, while failing to cover seven times.
+- San Jose State has won seven games against the spread this season, while failing to cover seven times.

-- The Spartans and their opponents have combined to go over the point total 10 out of 14 times this season.

 Boise State Futures Odds